-• A Static Playbacks workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.
+A Static Playbacks workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.

-10.2.3 Quick Build Cues
+10.4 Quick Build Cues

-Setting [Record Mode] to Quick Build allows you to build a cue, chase or cue list from existing playbacks or palettes (you can also use the Include function to do this).
+Setting [Record Mode] to Quick Build allows you to build a cue from existing playbacks or palettes (you can also use the Include function to do this).